paulhuggett/icubaby/docs/index.md

 # icubaby

 A C++ Baby Library to Immediately Convert Unicode.
 A portable, header-only, dependency-free, library for C++ 17 or later.
-Fast, minimal, and easy to use for converting a sequence in any of UTF-8, UTF-16, or UTF-32.
+Fast, minimal, and easy to use for converting sequences of text between any of the Unicode UTF encodings.
 It does not allocate dynamic memory and neither throws or catches exceptions.

 > icubaby is in no way related to the [International Components for Unicode](https://icu.unicode.org) library!